Categories

 Fubo price increase history

-May 2018: fubo Premier became the fubo plan, priced at $44.99 per month.
-Although not an official price increase, it still felt like one.
-In spite of the higher cost, the new plan remained under the $49.99 per month Fubo had always insisted was coming.
-Along with the standard fubo plan, a new fubu Extra package was announced. fubo Extra was priced at $49.99 per month and came with an extended channel lineup.
+May 2018: fubo Premier became the fubo plan, increasing the price to $44.99 a month.
+While not an official price increase, it still felt like one.
+Along with the standard fubo plan, a new fubu Extra package was announced. fubo Extra was priced at $49.99 a month and came with a richer channel lineup.

-January 2023: Fubo increased the price of all of its base plans, resulting in the cheapest Pro plan increasing to $74.99 per month.
-At the same time, Fubo also increased the cost of its Regional Sports Fee to account for the addition of Bally Sports channels to its lineup.
-January 2023 also resulted in the introduction of a $95 Premier plan as a replacement to the $99 Ultimate plan.
+January 2023: All Fubo base packages increased in price, resulting in the Pro plan (its current cheapest plan) increasing to $74.99 a month.
+Fubo also increased the cost of its Regional Sports Fee to account for the addition of Bally Sports RSNs.

 DateIncrease p/mPrice p/m